bootstrap-vue-next/bootstrap-vue-next/apps/docs/src/docs/composables/useToast.md

 <div class="lead mb-5">

 `useToast` is used to create `Toasts` on demand.
-You must have initialized the `BToaster` component once in your application.
+You must have initialized the `BToastOrchestrator` component once in your application.
 This is covered mostly under the [components docs](/docs/components/toast) section.
 So, this will be more in depth as to what the composable does.
 The following examples are shown in the component documentation

 </div>